LDomadia/c-546-group-19-project/README.md

 1. Visit the following link to use our website live on our Heroku server:

 ### Running it Locally
-1. Clone the repo to your machine
-2. In the project folder terminal, run `npm start` to install node dependencies and start the website in the same command.
+1. In the project folder terminal, run `npm start` to install node dependencies and start the website in the same command.
-3. (Optional) run `npm run seed` to drop the current database and reseed it.
+2. (Optional) run `npm run seed` to drop the current database and reseed it.
 However, **this will delete admin accounts**.

 ### View Ready Made Accounts
 There are three accounts you may use to test from.
 You can additionally make your own account.
 Here are the pre-made account logins: